reactivesw/DevProc/logging.md

 -Djava.rmi.server.hostname=127.0.0.1
 ```

-the `port` and `rmi.port` should be the same port number.  the following build script can be used to configure docker image.
+The `port` and `rmi.port` should be the same port number.  the following build script can be used to configure docker image.
+Here we user a port number of 8081 -- it should be read from an enviornment variable in production.

 ```groovy
 //the entryPoint